LuciusBest/grime-index/NEW/PatchsMarkdowns/NEW_README.md

 🔧 Refactored layout for iterative growth:
 - Made `.selector-cell` and `.player-cell` absolutely positioned with left/top transitions
-- Added `.next-btn` styling for spawning new cell pairs
+- Added `.gm-button.next` styling for spawning new cell pairs
 - Prepared CSS transitions for horizontal and vertical sliding

 🧠 Purpose: